-Join Ben Long for an in-depth discussion in this video Using AutoStitch with the iPhone 5s, part of Shooting with the iPhone 5s.
+Join Ben Long for an in-depth discussion in this video Using AutoStitch with the iPhone 5s, part of iPhone 5s Photography.

 There's a really dramatic sky happening behind me right now and some nice snow covered mountains.
 I'd really like to get a panorama of it.
 The problem is, I don't have enough telephoto reach with the iPhone to really get a good panorama.
 If I pan across this, the mountains are really tiny.
 So, I've decided that if I want to capture that, I need to use that as a background.
 So, I got this big shrub thing here that I'm going to stick on one side of the panorama and my idea is, that will be on the right side and I'll pan across that way and pick up some of the mountains and the clouds.

 There's a problem though, if I do this using the built in panorama feature.
 I can't really get the shot framed that I want because I have to shoot vertically.
 The built in panorama feature does not let you shoot landscape.
 So, I either have to have a tremendous amount of sky which I could do but, I don't know, I just don't like that composition, the sky ends up too heavy.
 Or, I've got all this stuff in the foreground.
 Now, I can do, I can go ahead and do the panorama and then just crop it, but I'm not making the most use of the pixels that I have available.
 I don't want to do a big, heavy crop, so let me show you what that looks like if we go to Panorama mode.